Llanymynech Heritage Area

 Llanymynech Heritage Area is an historic former lime kiln, quarry and industrial site near the village of Llanymynech, Shropshire in the Welsh Marches.
 The site is adjacent to the A483 road and close to the Montgomery Canal.
 It is about 6 mi south of Oswestry on the English side of the border, and about 9 mi north of the Powys town of Welshpool.

 History and significance

 This is a nationally significant industrial heritage area, containing one of only three remaining Hoffmann kilns in the country.

 It provides key insights into industrial archaeology, as it was a major centre of the lime industry until the early 20th century.
 It is not known when the lime industry started here, but it may date back to medieval times or possibly earlier.
 The first reference to the site is on a map from 1753.
-Evidence of early settlement locally includes a prehistoric hill fort on Llanmynech HIll, while Offa's Dyke runs close to the site on the western perimeter.
+Evidence of early settlement locally includes a prehistoric hill fort on Llanymynech Hill, while Offa's Dyke runs close to the site on the western perimeter.
 The area also has a long history of industrial activity, including copper and lead mining dating back to at least the Roman period.